pcfreak30/skyd/doc/Developers.md

 ```

 ### Module READMEs
-Below is the standard format for the README files for the modules.
+Below is the standard format for the README files for the skymodules.

 ># Modules Name
 >Module overview.